Josh-A-T/BL_batch_rename/readme.md

 ## Dependencies
 Blender 4 and up

 ## Contributing
-    Fork the repository.
+1.Fork the repository.
-    Create a new branch.
+2.Create a new branch.
-    Make your changes.
+3.Make your changes.
-    Submit a pull request.
+4.Submit a pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.